 - Processes and threads

 - Process scheduling

 - Memory management

-- File systems
+- Input / Output

-During the course the student is expected to:
+During the course, the student is expected to:

-- Follow the book "Operating System Concepts" by Abraham Silberschatz et al. - Pass two theory midterm exams that count for 50% of the final mark. - Make proposed exercises and laboratory work at home and hand in them through the Virtual Campus. - Attend the sessions at the laboratory and participate presenting his/her work to the other students.
-Participation in debates with presenters is also expected. - Handed in work and laboratory participation counts for the other 50% of the final mark.
+- Follow the book "Operating System Concepts" by Abraham Silberschatz et al. - Pass one theory test after each chapter.
+The mean score of all tests counts for 50% of the final mark. - Attend interactive sessions at the laboratory and participate in discussions about the difficulties found while solving assigned programming tasks.

+- Make proposed exercises and laboratory work at home and hand in them through the Virtual Campus. - Programming work must be handed in through the virtual campus.
+Authorship of the laboratory work is controlled through personal interview.
+Scoring counts for the other 50% of the final mark. - Passing the subject requires that each part passes separately (theory and labs should be greater or equal than 50% each).